Uvalde victim’s sister pleads for gun safety measures

 AUSTIN, Texas (AP) — The sister of a 9-year-old girl killed in the Uvalde school rampage tearfully pleaded on Thursday with Texas lawmakers to pass gun safety legislation and questioned why so many security measures failed.

-“I’m here begging for you guys to do something,” said Jazmin Cazares, whose young sister Jacklyn was was one of 19 children killed in the 80 minutes the gunman spent inside Robb Elementary School on May 24 before police stormed the classroom and killed him.
+“I’m here begging for you guys to do something,” said Jazmin Cazares, whose young sister Jacklyn was one of 19 children killed in the 80 minutes the gunman spent inside Robb Elementary School on May 24 before police stormed the classroom and killed him.
 Two teachers also died in the massacre.

+“People who were supposed to keep her safe at school didn’t,” the 17-year-old Cazares said through sniffles.
+“They failed.”

+Her testimony came just as the U.S. Supreme Court announced a decision allowing a major expansion of gun rights, saying that Americans have a right to carry firearms in public.

+Cazares told a committee of lawmakers looking at how to prevent mass shootings that they could honor the victims by adopting gun background checks and “red flag laws” that allow for the removal of firearms from people at extreme risk of harming themselves or others.

-The gunman was a former student, Salvador Ramos.
+The gunman was a former student, Salvador Ramos, who days after turning 18 bought the AR-15-style semi-automatic rifle he used in the attack.

-“Days after turning 18, he bought an AR-15, hundreds of rounds of ammunition,” she said.
+The Republican-controlled legislature in Texas has stripped away gun restrictions over the past decade even as the state has suffered through a string of mass shootings in that killed more than 85 people in the past five years

+The state doesn’t require a permit to carry a long rifle like the one used in Uvalde.
+Last year, lawmakers made it legal for anyone 21 and older to carry a handgun in public without a license, background check or training.

+Jacklyn loved singing and dancing and wanted to go to Paris when she graduated, her sister said.
+“She was one of sweetest souls anybody would ever meet,” her sister said.

-Jacklyn and her cousin, Annabell Rodriguez, were best friends, part of a close-knit quintet of classmates.
+She and her cousin, Annabell Rodriguez, were best friends, part of a close-knit quintet of classmates.
 All five died in the shooting.

+Jacklyn’s big sister told lawmakers that since the massacre she has reviewed the security measures the school was supposed to have, including how teachers are told to keep their doors closed and locked at all times.
+“How, when some of those classroom doors didn’t lock?” she said.

-Days after the tragedy, Jacklyn’s father, Javier Cazares, told of how he rushed to the school and kept a close watch on the children fleeing the school to catch a glimpse of his 9-year-old “firecracker” who loved gymnastics, singing and dancing.
+Days after the tragedy, Jacklyn’s father, Javier Cazares, told of how he rushed to the school and kept a close watch on the children fleeing the school to catch a glimpse of his 9-year-old “firecracker.”

 He and other parents grew frustrated that the police weren’t doing more to stop the gunman.